Vantage-point tree

 A vantage-point tree (or VP tree) is a metric tree that segregates data in a metric space by choosing a position in the space (the "vantage point") and partitioning the data points into two parts: those points that are nearer to the vantage point than a threshold, and those points that are not.
 By recursively applying this procedure to partition the data into smaller and smaller sets, a tree data structure is created where neighbors in the tree are likely to be neighbors in the space.

 One generalization is called a multi-vantage-point tree (or MVP tree): a data structure for indexing objects from large metric spaces for similarity search queries.
 It uses more than one point to partition each level.

 History

 Peter Yianilos claimed that the vantage-point tree was discovered independently by him (Peter Yianilos) and by Jeffrey Uhlmann.

 Yet, Uhlmann published this method before Yianilos in 1991.

 Uhlmann called the data structure a metric tree, the name VP-tree was proposed by Yianilos.
-Vantage-point trees have been generalized to non-metric spaces using Bregman divergences by Nielsen et al.
+Vantage-point trees have been generalized to non-metric spaces using Bregman divergence by Nielsen et al.

 This iterative partitioning process is similar to that of a k-d tree, but uses circular (or spherical, hyperspherical, etc.) rather than rectilinear partitions.
 In two-dimensional Euclidean space, this can be visualized as a series of circles segregating the data.

 The vantage-point tree is particularly useful in dividing data in a non-standard metric space into a metric tree.